auromati/cedg-company-existence-visualizer/README.md

 ## Important libraries

 ### React
 Library for building the interface.
-See the tutorial [here](https://reactjs.org/tutorial/tutorial.html)
+Look at the tutorial [here](https://reactjs.org/tutorial/tutorial.html)

 ### Lodash
 Library useful for data manipulation.
-See the docs [here](https://lodash.com/docs/4.17.15)
+Look at the docs [here](https://lodash.com/docs/4.17.15)

+### Recharts
+Library used for creating graphs.
+Look at some examples [here](http://recharts.org/en-US/examples/)